KhronosGroup/glTF/specification/2.0/README.md

 #### bufferView.byteLength :white_check_mark:

-The total byte length of the buffer view.
+The length of the bufferView in bytes.

 * **Type**: `integer`
 * **Required**: Yes